Bonf6059/ISA-Medieval/README.md

 # Old updates

 27/10/2025
-- Changed materials for Criopyrinth stuff using only metallic instead of stony because IDK how to fix the mask
+- Changed materials for Criopyrinth stuff using only metallic instead of metallic and stony because IDK how to fix the mask
 - Added toughts to various foods
 - Changed texture for fermenting barrel (from the framework)
 - Tidied up the code of various things